 BeeksFX has a good reputation and I've read good things about them but they are expensive.
 I tried to get a VPS at BeeksFX but I couldn't even get a reply from their customer support so that was the end of that effort, but I've included the link above so you have options.
 BeeksFX has servers all over the world and are known for having super fast speeds and are often used by scalpers, but that's not important with my robots since they are not scalpers and often go for big moves.

 It's important that you disable automatic Window's updates on your VPS, otherwise, your system will reboot after every update and will close your MT4 software.
 Instead, you can do manual updates on the weekends.
+Most VPSs come with the default setting "Download updates automatically but require permission to install".
+This is the setting you want but please confirm it.

 Keep in mind that if you restart your MT4 during an open trade, then no adjustments are needed for the EAs that have open trades at the time of restart.